chinapedia/wikipedia.abstract.en/Page/Bipyramid.md

 | Net                             |
 +---------------------------------+

-bipiramide5.jpgs and elastics.
+s and elastics.
 An extra axial straw is added which doesn't exist in the simple polyhedron]] An _n_-gonal BIPYRAMID or DIPYRAMID is a polyhedron formed by joining an _n_-gonal pyramid and its mirror image base-to-base.
 An _n_-gonal bipyramid has 2_n_ triangle faces, 3_n_ edges, and 2 + _n_ vertices.

 The referenced _n_-gon in the name of the bipyramids is not an external face but an internal one, existing on the primary symmetry plane which connects the two pyramid halves.